HenrikSamuelsson/book-javascript-from-beginner-to-professional/chapter-03.md

 ## Practice Exercise 3.1

+Exercise to test arrays.
+The symbol `>` is used to indicate output in the console, lines below not starting with this symbol is input in the console.

 ### Part 1

-Exercise to create a shopping list with 3 items.
+Exercise to create a an array representing a shopping list with 3 items.

 The shopping list was entered in the browser console see input and corresponding output below.